April 30, 2016

 THE MAN IN THE VAULT (1956)

-This easily forgotten RKO drama stars William Campbell as an expert but lowly locksmith by the name of Tommy Dancer.
+This easily forgotten RKO drama stars William Campbell as an expert but lowly locksmith named Tommy Dancer.
 Would you trust a locksmith with that underworld name?
 One cannot judge a book by its cover, but in Campbell’s case, I make an exception.
 Actually, Campbell comes off well in this one with help from other experienced actors.
 Anita Ekberg not one of them.
 Adding authenticity is some location filming, like at Art Linkletter’s La Cienega Lanes bowling alley.
 Perhaps the only time it was featured in a movie.

 Barry Kroeger, a smirking small-time hoodlum, gets his leg man, Paul Fix, to locate a good locksmith.
 Kroeger then pressures Campbell to break into a safe deposit box rented by a big-time mobster, James Seay, and make a duplicate key.
 But Fix double-crosses Kroeger and suggests Campbell take the 200k himself.
 Temptation is acted upon and Campbell stores the money at the bowling alley for a striking finale.